 The subject of the work is entirely open, the only requirements being that the subject and its manner of treatment should have been chosen unaided by the author, and the work should not have been marked by any senior member.
 The work may derive from the author’s course of study, but tutorial essays or written work prepared specifically to meet a university requirement will not be considered.
 Equally, submissions may deal with a subject quite distinct from the university syllabus.
 Work prepared for presentation in any seminar or discussion group organised primarily by undergraduate students is welcome.
 Work that has previously been successful in earlier competitions for University or College prizes is not eligible.

 Authors should submit their work to email@example.com.
 Essays will be submitted to the judges anonymously.
-The winning entries may be published in the Wadham College Gazette.
+Winning entries may be featured on the College website.